geoadmin/service-geocat-link-checker/README.md

 # geocat.ch link checker
 This version is aimed at being hosted and run into an AWS lambda function.
 It uses the AWS python SDK boto3 to access SES and send emails.
-Since everything runs inside AWS, no AWS credentials in code is required.
+Since everything runs inside AWS, no AWS credentials is required.

 ## Build Lambda Deployment Package
 Create and activate a virtual environment